 Supplemental doses of 400 mg okra capsules are available.
 It is also sold as okra pepsin E3.

-For kidney disease, doses of 2.5 g, 3 times per day of ornamental okra were standard [R].
+For kidney disease, doses of 2.5 g, 3x/day of ornamental okra were standard .

 Okra is eaten in typical food amounts.

-Some people dislike the slimy texture of okra; cooking it quickly or incorporating into soups seems to reduce the undesirable texture.
+Some users disliked the slimy texture of okra; cooking it quickly or incorporating it into soups reduces the undesirable texture according to some.